Etiology of Ischemic Stroke

 If BP is ≥ 220 mm Hg systolic or ≥ 120 mm Hg diastolic on 2 successive readings 15 minutes apart, lowering BP by 15% in the 24 hours after stroke onset is reasonable.

-For patients who are eligible for acute reperfusion therapy except that BP is > 185/110 mm Hg, BP can be treated to decrease BP to below > 185/110 mm Hg0 t with one of the following:
+For patients who are eligible for acute reperfusion therapy, BP is treated to decrease it to < 180/105 mm Hg before starting IV thrombolysis with one of the following:

 Labetalol 10 to 20 mg IV bolus over 1 to 2 minutes (may repeat 1 time)